SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Introduction

-In this paper, we propose a self-supervised collaborative filtering framework, which performs posterior perturbation on user and item output embeddings, to obtain a contrastive pair.
-On architecture design, our framework uses only one encoder that is shared by the online network and the target network.
-This design makes our framework fundamentally different from that of S{ IM}S{ IAM} and BYOL.
-In addition, we do not rely on a momentum encoder to update the target network.
-Instead, we use three posterior embedding perturbation techniques (that are analogous to input data augmentation of an image) to generate different but invariant views from the two networks.
+In this paper, we propose a \textbf{Self}-supervised \textbf{C}ollaborative \textbf{F}iltering (SelfCF) framework, which performs posterior perturbation on user and item latent embeddings, to obtain a contrastive pair.
+On architecture design, our framework uses only one encoder instead of two encoders, which simplifies BYOL and SimSiam.
+Besides, instead of perturbing inputs ahead of encoding, we generate different but invariant contrastive views with posterior embedding perturbations.
 An additional benefit of posterior embedding perturbation is that the framework can take the internal implementation of the encapsulated backbones as black-box.
-Conversely, BUIR adds momentum-based parameter updating to the backbones in order to generate different views.
-Our experiments on three real-world datasets validate that the proposed SSL framework is able to learn informative representation solely based on positive user-item pairs.
+Conversely, BUIR adds momentum-based parameter updating to encoders in order to generate different views.
+Our experiments on four real-world datasets validate that the proposed SelfCF framework is able to learn informative representation solely based on positive user-item pairs.
 In our experiments, we encapsulate two popular CF-based models into the framework, and the results on Top-$K$ item recommendation are competitive or even better than their supervised counterparts.

-We summarize our contributions as follows: \begin{itemize} \item We propose a novel framework, S{ ELF}CF, that learns latent representations of users/items solely based on positively observed interactions.
+We summarize our contributions as follows: \begin{itemize} \item We propose a novel framework, SelfCF, that learns latent representations of users/items solely based on positively observed interactions.
 The framework uses posterior output perturbation to generate different augmented views of the same user/item embeddings for contrastive learning.

 \item We design three output perturbation techniques: historical embedding, embedding dropout, and edge pruning to distort the output of the backbone.
 The techniques are applicable to all existing CF-based models as long as their outputs are embedding-like.